yasserben/Chatbot-Project/Report/README.md

-This directory contains a report of all the things I did during this project and also the final presentation of my semester project defense.
+This directory contains a report of all the works carried out during this project as well as the final presentation of my semester project defense.